mandeuk26/hyde/problem.md

 <ul>
   {% for post in site.posts reversed %}
   {% if post.tags contains tag %}
-  {% if post.tags contains "Algorithm" %}
+  {% if post.tags contains "Problem" %}
   <li>
       <a href="{{ post.url }}">
         {{ post.title }}